 Figure 2.152: Five lines of dots representing primer suggestions.
-There is a line for each length.
+There is a line for each primer length - 18bp through to 22 bp.

 2.21.2 Examining the primer suggestions

 Each line consists of a number of dots, each representing the starting point of a possible primer.
 E.g. the first dot on the first line (primers of length 18) represents a primer starting at the dot's position and with a length of 18 nucleotides (shown as the white area in figure 2.153):